 Often neglected, we do not take the time, or we do not think to take care of our precious feet.
 Watch the condition of your feet from time to time and treat them.
 If you notice that there is sweat damage such as blisters or fungal infections, be alert.
 The footbath is strongly recommended; it is an excellent solution against excessive sweating.

-There is a multitude of grandmother's recipes such as a black tea footbath, for example, or cider vinegar and salt.
-You can do it every day if you need knowing that this moment will allow you to relax after a big day of work.
+There is a multitude of grandmother’s recipes such as a black tea footbath, for example, or cider vinegar and salt.
+You can do it every day if you need to know that this moment will allow you to relax after a big day of work.

 Watch your shoes

 To avoid sweating too much, you need to choose suitable shoes.
 You should avoid all closed shoes without ventilation or synthetic materials like rubber.
 Favour canvas or leather shoes that will allow your foot to breathe a minimum.

 Also, prefer shoes that can wash or at least those where the sole is washable.
 Try never to wear the same pair for two days in a row so that it can aerate and dry if there is evidence of excessive sweating.
 There are also deodorants and disinfectants specifically designed for the inside of your shoes.

 If you want to wash your favourite white shoes; follow this article.